 A 30-year veteran of law enforcement, Sheriff Stanek began his career in the Minneapolis Police Department; he rose through the ranks from Patrol Officer, Detective, Commander of Criminal Investigations, to Precinct Commander.
 While a police officer, Sheriff Stanek was elected five times to the Minnesota State Legislature; he chaired the House Crime Policy & Finance Committee and authored several omnibus crime bills, including: Minnesota’s Felony DWI law, DNA collection for predatory offenders, and Minnesota’s Homeland Security Act.
 In 2003, the Governor appointed him Commissioner of Public Safety & Director of Homeland Security for Minnesota.
 He was the first person to lead that agency after it had been expanded to include a homeland security component following the terrorist attacks of September 11, 2001.

 Sheriff Stanek currently serves in leadership positions with several national organizations and on several national boards: National Sheriffs’ Association (NSA) Executive Committee, chair of the NSA Homeland Security Committee, and vice-chair of the NSA Global Policing Affairs Committee.
+He serves on the Committee on terrorism of the International Association of Chiefs of Police and was recently elected Vice President of the LinCT Alumni Association Executive Team.
 He is the immediate past president of the Major County Sheriffs’ Association (MCSA).
 Among his responsibilities with MCSA, Sheriff Stanek participated in President Obama’s national law enforcement working group convened by the White House to address gun violence and mental health.

 He serves on both the Director of National Intelligence’s Joint Counterterrorism Assessment Team (JCAT) and Homeland Security/Law Enforcement Advisory Board.
 He is a member of the Criminal Intelligence Coordinating Council (CICC).
 CICC members advise the U.S. Attorney General on national and international issues of public safety and criminal justice.